automat-project/Marketplace-API/README.md

 - Explore accessible data-packages
 - Retrieve accessbile data-packages.

-The following figure illustrates the role of the API as the entrypoint for Service Providers'.
+The following figure illustrates the role of the API as the entrypoint for Service Providers.

 ![Marketplace Architecture](doc/marketplace_architecture.png "Marletplace Architecture").